Last Updated on February 8, 2023 by Matt

 Another safety warning – never get rid of your helmet or other safety equipment just for the sake of going faster!
 Again, really not worth it, and it won’t do much anyway.

 Also, I noticed that when I was heavier, my scooter performed worse in general.
 It moved slower, the battery got drained faster, and even the rides were less stable.
-Just for reference, I was about 210 lbs / 95 kg, and when I dropped to 181 lbs / 82 kg, it seemed like my scooter has been brought back to life.
+Just for reference, I was about 210 lbs / 95 kg, and when I dropped down to 181 lbs / 82 kg, it seemed like my scooter has been brought back to life.

 5. Clean the wheels (risk-free)